 We did not estimate coverage probabilities with CCR, as our main focus is on the LCE method.
-The CCR paper of Stevension et al. (2018) does not contain coverage probabilities for the CCR method either.
+The CCR paper of Stevenson et al. (2018) also does not contain coverage probabilities for the CCR method.
+The difference between the two methods is that LCE is based on maximum likelihood, so we are interested in the coverage properties of asymptotic confidence intervals, whereas CCR is not a maximum likelihood method, so it lacks asymptotic theory and variance estimation is performed by bootstrapping.
 Referee: 2 Referees comments to the Author.
 These may be passed without any edits.
 This paper presents a new method to estimate density (and other relevant disturbance parameters) when considering feeds of two cameras that have a time lag between them.
 The methods are illustrated with harbor porpoise derived data and the performance evaluated under simulated data.
 I suspect these and similar methods will have demand soon as surveying with drones becomes more and more common.
-The method is contrasted with an earlier method to deal with the same problem by Stephenson et al in Biometrics.
+The method is contrasted with an earlier method to deal with the same problem by Stevenson et al in Biometrics.
 I present below some comments and suggestions that might help to improve the manuscript.
 I really don’t have any “Fundamental issues”, so there’s only a few (2) “General comments”, which are issues that are rather general in nature (a few of them might mostly reflect me thinking about this for the first time and possibly getting the wrong end of the stick!) and (3) “Specific comments”, which are much more self-contained and mostly only editorial in nature.
-General comments When one reads the abstract one is left wondering…”Because detection of animals from the air is imperfect” – the way I see it, this method will help with availability bias, but not perception bias – or, in other words, what is perception bias in an image?
+General comments When one reads the abstract one is left wondering… “Because detection of animals from the air is imperfect” – the way I see it, this method will help with availability bias, but not perception bias – or, in other words, what is perception bias in an image?
 What is the problem you are proposing to solve?